Mike DuBose: Assistant coaching in college and pros

 DuBose began his collegiate coaching career as a defensive line coach at the University of Tennessee at Chattanooga in 1980.
 After two years at UTC, he was offered a job on the staff at Southern Mississippi.
 DuBose wanted to reject the job offer in hopes of working for Bear Bryant at Alabama, but Bryant told DuBose to go for one year and he'd get a call for a new job the following year (see Ivan Maisel, War In Dixie).
 DuBose went to USM and was the defensive line coach.
 He was on the opposite sideline of the game that ended Alabama's then college record 57-game home unbeaten streak in November 1982.
 Two months later, Bryant died, and DuBose was invited to Alabama as a defensive line coach on the staff of new coach Ray Perkins.
 He coached the defensive line for four years and followed Perkins to the Tampa Bay Buccaneers for three years, 1987–1989.
 He returned to Alabama as the defensive line coach under Gene Stallings from 1990 to 1996, including the Crimson Tide's national championship season in 1992.

-University of Alabama
+Alabama

 On December 9, 1996, sixteen days after Stallings announced his retirement, DuBose was named as head coach of Alabama.